albblgb/Deep-Steganalysis/README.md

 - The results and running logs will be saved in 'results/'

 ## Others
-- If you find our code useful for your research, please give me a star.
+- If you find our code useful for your research, please give us a star.